andrew/ultimate-awesome/README.md

 - [awesome-ml4tpp](https://github.com/Thinklab-SJTU/awesome-ml4tpp) - Awesome machine learning for temporal point processes papers.
 - [awesomefreqtrade](https://github.com/thinkong/awesomefreqtrade) - Collection of freqtrade stuff.
 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
+- [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
+Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
+There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [awesome-privacy](https://codeberg.org/alicia/awesome-privacy) - Curated list of privacy-respecting software and services  [mirror of